Sammyjo20/ssh-php/.github/README.md

 ## What the shell?!

-I know right!
-I've just ran `ssh localhost` and I've got a full PHP application running in my terminal?!
+I know right?
+I've just run `ssh localhost` and I've got a full PHP application running in my terminal?!
 What!
 Me too.
 When I first saw [Joe Tannenbaum's](https://joe.codes/) Tweet where he showed off his awesome `ssh cli.lab.joe.codes` I thought to myself, I had to get this working myself.
-I have a secret project that I'm currently working on but during my research I managed to adapt his guide for getting [charmbracelet/wish](https://github.com/charmbracelet/wish) running with PHP to work with Docker!
+I have a secret project that I'm currently working on but during my research, I managed to adapt his guide for getting [charmbracelet/wish](https://github.com/charmbracelet/wish) running with PHP to work with Docker!

 This is project is mainly for building [TUIs](https://en.wikipedia.org/wiki/Text-based_user_interface) however it can run any PHP script so you can build cool forms, resumes or anything you desire!

 ## Why Docker?

-Well, messing around with SSH is not really something I want to do to my servers.
-Additionally, if I'm going to have the public **SSH into my server** I'm going to want to make sure it's ring-fenced.
+Well, messing around with SSH is not something I want to do to my servers.
+Additionally, if I'm going to have the public **SSH into my server** I want to make sure it's ring-fenced.
 With a Docker container, it's even more ring-fenced then just SSHing directly into the server.

 ## Live Demo
 Want to see how it looks yourself?
 I've deployed this repository to a Hetzner Cloud server which is just running Docker.